How to get employees ready to return to the office

 Then, there’s the fun part: As work shifts back to normal and it’s safe to gather, office parties, get-togethers, and simple opportunities for reconnecting with our coworkers will be motivators for employees to return to the office.
 And once people start coming back and having in-person meetings, a measure of FOMO—fear of missing out—will likely prompt others to join them, he says.

 And what about those companies that have gone all remote?
 Bersin has a prediction.
 “These companies that said, you can work from home for the rest of your life?
-They’re probably going to just undo that and say, ‘yeah, we’re kind of, we’d like you guys to come back in now and then.'”
+They’re probably going to just undo that and say, ‘Yeah, we’re kind of, we’d like you guys to come back in now and then.'”